slcs-jsc/jurassic/projects/benchmark/README.md

 - comparing CPU and GPU runs with richer evidence than wall-clock time alone
 - collecting supplementary data for compiler and system comparisons

-If added later, this should remain opt-in and should write separate raw diagnostic artifacts into the run directory, so that the standard benchmark workflow stays lightweight and reproducible.
+The JUWELS Booster runner already exposes `ACC_TIME` and `ACC_NOTIFY` as opt-in diagnostic controls.
+They write their raw compiler/runtime diagnostics into the regular batch logs while the standard summary output remains lightweight and reproducible.

 ### Summary Files and Plots

 The runners now generate both human-readable and machine-readable summaries:

-- markdown: `summary*.md`
+- plain-text ASCII table: `summary*.txt`
 - TSV: `summary*.tsv`
 - plots: `plot_*.png`